Monday, August 16, 2010

 The screen that opened the door onto that galaxy far, far away is bulldozed.

-Following the final film presentation at the Yallourn Theater - Gone With The Wind - the cinema was demolished in 1979.
+Following the final film presentation - Gone With The Wind - the cinema was demolished in 1979.
 A 40 year old cinematic era was ground to dust.
 The Yallourn Theater lives on in a comprehensive collection of stories, photographs and images that are shared by former residents of Yallourn among whom I count myself.
 I cherish that first movie experience with my father.
 Because in a small way it influenced the person who I am today.
 I love story telling, I love the escapism of cinema and I love the toys!
 I can't allow myself to give up on them, as much as my serioso would like me to I am sure.
 Fortunately, my love of all things Star Wars lives on...and my son is now getting in the action too.

 My serioso doesn't really approve but - to quote the character of Chaz Bottler in Kyle Newman's 2008 love letter to Star Wars fans (aka Fanboys)...